Middle Market Investment Banks – In the Middle of Action?

 Top 50 investment banks to work for ( Middle-market investment banks list):

 There isn’t much of a difference as far as working environment is concerned.

 Bulge bracket or middle market or boutique, at all places investment banking is the same profession demanding manic zeal and lot of grunt work for getting each deal.

 Source: Indeed.com, Salary survey.

-While bulge brackets clearly give you a better shot at working on bigger deals, however it doesn’t mean that you would learn more there.
+While bulge brackets apparently give you a better shot at working on bigger deals, however, it doesn’t mean that you would learn more there.
 In fact, chances are that you learn the most when you’re given the most responsibility and when you’re exposed to more unusual scenarios which are provided by middle market investment banks.

 These are fairly standard across the investment banking world.
 Base salaries aren’t that much different.
 However, when it comes to bonuses, things change.
 If you are in a bulge bracket or larger middle market banks, then your bonuses are much better compared to boutique investment banks.